flodlan/Lab-Wiki/documents/MEG/meeg-analysis.md

 # M/EEG Analysis

 This section will provide you with information and resources to perform M/EEG analysis.
-We will mostly explain the different analysis commonly performed by lab members and the available software you can use for it.
+We will mostly highlight the different analysis commonly performed by lab members and links towards relevant resources for them.

-## Software

-The main software used by the members of the Predictive Brain Lab to do M/EEG analysis is the following:
-* [FieldTrip](https://www.fieldtriptoolbox.org/) - **MATLAB** software toolbox for MEG, EEG and iEEG analysis.
-This is the **default** software being used given that it is developed at the Donders and they provide support for it.
-* [MNE](https://mne.tools/stable/index.html#) - Open-source **Python** package for exploring, visualizing, and analyzing human neurophysiological data: MEG, EEG, sEEG, ECoG, NIRS, and more
-* [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) - EEGLAB is an interactive **Matlab** toolbox for processing continuous and event-related EEG, MEG and other electrophysiological data

-{: .note }
-> You can ask other lab members if they have pro's and con's regarding their software selection before deciding what to use.
-It may be the case that specific software is better for some analysis compared to others.

 ## Preprocessing

 {: .note }
 > Given that most members use MEG, we will focus on the analysis of this type of data.
 However, keep in mind that it will be fairly similar to EEG.
-If you want EEG specific information, go to the MEG resources [ADD PAGE] page where you will find links to relevant EEG tutorials.
-Additionally, we will provide snippets of code for the different analysis steps related to FieldTrip.
+If you want more basic information about M/EEG analysis in general, software to use or other resources.
+Check the [MEG Resources]({% link documents/MEG/meeg-resources.md %}) page.

+{: .important }
+> Fieldtrip is the **default software** being used for most M/EEG given that it is developed at the Donders and they provide support for it.
+Hence, most of the analysis described below will have links directing you to tutorials using this software.
+If you want alternative to this, please refer to the [MEG Resources]({% link documents/MEG/meeg-resources.md %}) page.

 For the preprocessing of MEG data, we follow several general steps: